taplytics/taplytics-roku/README.md

 # Taplytics Roku SDK

-An SDK for A/B Testing and analytics on Roku Channels
+An SDK for A/B Testing, Analytics, and Feature Flags on Roku Channels

 | Quick Access |
 | ----------------- |